Insights View all

 NYC Regional Manager

-Richard is the Regional Manager for the New York City office.
-He is a Professional Geologist with 20 years of experience providing environmental consulting, due diligence, risk management, and real estate advisory services in connection with environmental investigations, remediations, and risk management strategies.
+Richard is the Regional Manager for LaBella’s New York City office.
+He has over 25 years of experience in environmental consulting, with a focus on site investigation, remediation, and redevelopment of contaminated properties throughout the New York Tri-State region.
 His clients include developers, real property owners and investors, Fortune 100 companies, municipalities, regulatory agencies, and attorneys.
-Richard’s proven success in providing cost-beneficial value-added services is rooted in his commitment to achieving client objectives, his practical approach to environmental risk management, and his creative leadership.
+Richard’s proven success in providing cost-beneficial, value-added services is rooted in his commitment to achieving client objectives, his practical approach to environmental risk management, and his creative leadership.